Appdynamics/websphere-mq-monitoring-extension/README.md

 In case of **CLIENT** transport type, IBM MQ Client must be installed to get the MQ jars.
 To download IBM MQ Client jars, see [here](https://developer.ibm.com/messaging/mq-downloads/)

 ## Installation
 1. To build from source, clone this repository and run `mvn clean install` from websphere-mq-monitoring-extension directory.
 This will produce a WMQMonitor-\<version\>.zip in target directory.
-Alternatively download the latest release archive from [here](https://github.com/Appdynamics/websphere-mq-monitoring-extension/releases).
-2. Unzip contents of WMQMonitor-\<version\>.zip file and copy to <code><machine-agent-dir>/monitors</code> directory.
-Do not place the extension in the "extensions" directory of your Machine Agent installation directory.
+2. Unzip contents of WMQMonitor-\<version\>.zip file and copy to <code><machine-agent-dir>/monitors</code> directory. <br/>Please place the extension in the <b>"monitors"</b> directory of your Machine Agent installation directory.
+Do not place the extension in the <b>"extensions"</b> directory of your Machine Agent installation directory.
 3. There are two transport modes in which this extension can be run
    * **Binding** : Requires WMQ Extension to be deployed in machine agent on the same machine where WMQ server is installed.
    * **Client** : In this mode, the WMQ extension is installed on a different host than the IBM MQ server.
 Please install the [IBM MQ Client](https://developer.ibm.com/messaging/mq-downloads/) for this mode to get the necessary jars as mentioned previously.